Leibniz-HBI/smo-wiki/docs/index.md

 # Welcome to the Social-Media-Observatory wiki!

 This wiki is the central knowledge and documentation base of the SMO.

-Please find the navigation menu on the right or below (depending on your window size/screen resolution).
+The bleeding-edge editable version can be found [here](https://github.com/leibniz-hbi/Social-Media-Observatory/wiki), the less frequently updated, but better reviewed version waits [here](https://leibniz-hbi.github.io/smo-wiki/).

 ## Landing Page